The Ho brothers and Jan Sin Mee and Standard/Shui Hing

 Shots of Jan Sin Mee plant in San Po Kong in the 1960s with Connie Chan starring as a factory worker (YouTube)

-Aside from the Ho brothers, another key figure at Jan Sin Mee was its chairman Tam Kwok-chi (譚國始, 1908-1982), a well-respected figure in the local theater circle.
-A graduate of Sun Yat Sen University in Canton, Tam who was also a director of Standard Knitting, taught drama and puppetry at Canton before moving to HK where he taught at Grantham Teachers College and Chu Hai College and according to HKMDB was screenwriter in 2 Cantonese movies in the 1950s.
-His wife Wong Wai-fan (譚黃蕙芬) was principal of Curie English School (chairman was Koxik Chow, former Education Officer and father of former Health Secretary York Chow) and was known for playing the Empress Dowager Tzu Hsi in TV and theatrical productions while their son Paul Tam Mo-shing (譚務成) was a senior medical officer and their daughter Tam Mo-shuet (譚務雪) was the leading lady in the first TV drama in HK in 1963 (co-starring with Chung King-fai, the grand doyen of HK theatre) before moving to San Francisco where she has been an educator in linguistics.
+Aside from the Ho brothers, another key figure at Jan Sin Mee was Tam Kwok-chi (譚國始, 1908-1982), a well-respected figure in the local theater circle who was the uncle of the Ho brothers and joined the firm as chairman in 1970.
+A graduate of Sun Yat Sen University in Canton, Tam who taught drama and puppetry at Canton before moving to HK where he taught at Grantham Teachers College and Chu Hai College and according to HKMDB was screenwriter in 2 Cantonese movies in the 1950s before entering the business realm by joining his nephew Stanley Ho as director of Standard Knitting.
+His wife Wong Wai-fan (譚黃蕙芬，1912-2004) was the younger sister of the mother of the Ho brothers and served as principal of Curie English School (chairman was Koxik Chow, former Education Officer and father of former Health Secretary York Chow).
+She was known for playing the Empress Dowager Tzu Hsi in TV and theatrical productions while their son Paul Tam Mo-shing (譚務成) was a senior medical officer and their daughter Tam Mo-shuet (譚務雪) was the leading lady in the first TV drama in HK in 1963 (co-starring with Chung King-fai, the grand doyen of HK theatre) before moving to San Francisco where she has been an educator in linguistics.
 Outside of work, Tam had served as a director of the Tung Wah Group of Hospitals, vice president of the Rotary Club of HK East and honorary chairman of the Federation of HK Garment Manufacturers (WKYP, 1982-5-4)

 Left: Jan Sin Mee executives signing IT contract with Dataprep in 1974 (Kung Sheung Evening News, 1974-8-31); Right: K.C.
 Tam, drama teacher and chairman of Jan Sin Mee.